J0eCool/scythe-engine/doc/Log.md

 	- aggravating! so that's mostly done, except for the eentsy tiny detail that we need a lockfile; the `modified` field (seems to) get updated at the *start* of writing out the .dll, so it fails to load
 	- aight that worked well enough, calling that sufficiently functional
 	- one last nice touch would be to add a timer so we can see how much time we're saving and feel good about ourselves - buildtime is a metric I care about, so measure it
+- Build tree generation
-- Todo
+	- Image data refactor
-	- Switch between multiple textures in generator
+		- Extract common code to manipulate Textures
+	- start from program.cpp, scan for includes, detect object files that correspond to headers
 - Asset auto-reloading